DevWhkang/beer-market/README.md

 #### Styling

 * Use Styled Components to style your project
-* Ant Design should be used for basic components (https://ant.design/components/overview/)
+* Ant Design can be used for basic components (https://ant.design/components/overview/)

 #### Required
 * Redirect users to ``/home`` when they first arrive